albar965/littlenavmap-manual/src/en/MAPFPEDIT.rst

       flight plan segment.
    -  **On multiple airports or navaids:** A menu pops up that allows you to select the object to be inserted.
-   -  **No airport and no navaid:** An user-defined position is inserted into the flight plan.
+   -  **No airport and no navaid:** An user defined position is inserted into the flight plan.

 -  **Click on waypoint:** Starts editing and replaces the selected